adi868/Books_Search/README.md

 By creating API routes using Express these routes are available:

-* /api/books (get) - Should return all saved books as JSON.
+* /api/books (get) - Returns all saved books as JSON.
-* /api/books (post) - Will be used to save a new book to the database.
+* /api/books (post) - Used to save a new book to the database.
-* /api/books/:id (delete) - Will be used to delete a book from the database by Mongo _id.
+* /api/books/:id (delete) - Used to delete a book from the database by Mongo _id.
-* `*` (get) - Will load your single HTML page in client/build/index.html.
+* `*` (get) - Loads your single HTML page in client/build/index.html.

 This application has its UI broken into components using React.
 The components are as follows:
 * Book